DD2480-Group17/assignment4/README.md

 ### 5. analyzing code/output

+`Edvin`: 13h
+Most of my time was spent reading and figuring out code, with varying amount of documentation.
+My primary method for exploring the codebase is searching for keywords and from those points exploring relevant methods both up and down in the stack trace by using IntelliJ's built-in function to jump to methods and to search for method use cases.
+My secondary method for exploring the codebase is by using IntelliJ's debugger, which is usually good for understanding what values different fields have at different points in runtime.
+* 2h for locating and understanding the `ControllerSettingsScreen`.
+* 2h for locating and understanding the input processing system in `InputSystem`.
+* 3h for locating and understanding the event system in `InputSystem`, `EventCopier`, `ButtonEvent` and `NUIManagerInternal`.
+* 3h for locating and understanding the binding system in `UIInputBind`, `ControllerInput` and `ControllerId`.
+* 2h for figuring out XBOX 360 Controller button/key/axis labeling and naming.
+(It is surprisingly confusing!)
+* 1h for understanding existing input and event test systems.

 `Marcus`:
 * 5h, the structure for implementing the functionality where not explained in the documentation, because of that earlier pull-requests and code where studied in order to understand how the solution should be implemented.